- Why build an electrically heated table?

 Dressing and undressing the table

-Any heating system must be able to adapt to varying temperatures.
+Any heating system must be able to be adjusted to achieve the desired comfort.
 For a central heating system, that happens by manipulating the thermostat.
 However, that doesn’t work so well for a heated table, because the temperature range of the carbon heating film is limited.
 Going below 38°C (100°F) will not provide a pleasant sensation of warmth, while prolonged heating above 45°C (113°F) may damage the heating film and make it too hot to touch.
 However, you can adjust thermal comfort in a wide range of air temperatures by “dressing” and “undressing” the table: by adding and removing textile layers, and by using them in different ways.

 You can adjust thermal comfort in a wide range of air temperatures by adding and removing textile layers, and by using them in different ways